 For Coronavirus information including the current restrictions, any disruptions to Council services, how to book a COVID-19 test and the support available for residents and businesses visit www.stockton.gov.uk/coronavirus

 The census is a survey that happens every 10 years and gives us a picture of all the people and households in England and Wales.
 It gives so much detail about us and the society we live in, and helps local authorities, charities, schools, healthcare providers and many other the right information to plan services properly.

-The Census 2021 will be the first Census to be run predominantly online, with households receiving a unique access code, allowing you to complete the questionnaire on a computer, phone or tablet.
+The Census 2021 was the first Census to be run predominantly online, with households receiving a unique access code, allowing you to complete the questionnaire on a computer, phone or tablet.

 You can find out more on the Census website.